ghodss/kubernetes-macosx-development/README.md

 Running `vagrant up` MAY modify your Mac's GOPATH: `go get` [github.com/tools/godep](https://github.com/tools/godep) and [github.com/coreos/etcd](https://github.com/coreos/etcd) will both be run in your GOPATH.

 This configuration has only been explicitly tested on Mac OS X 10.9.
 It should work on other versions but no guarantees.

-# TODO

-* Every time the Fedora 20 box is initially created, the first time `yum install` runs there is a 30-60 second delay while the first few mirrors fail.
-It would be great to figure out how to directly use a working mirror while still using fastestmirror for subsequent yum install commands.